Christmas in Italy: all you need to know to travel to Italy in the festive season. By an Italian!

 1st January (New Year’s Day)

-New Years’ day is National holiday and this affect the opening of several attractions.
+New Years’ day is a National holiday and this affects the opening of several attractions.

 6th of January (Epiphany)

 January 6th, the Epiphany, is the last day of the Christmas holidays in Italy.
 This is when school holidays end and families traditionally take down the Christmas tree.

 Most things are open on this day and it happens to be a very busy one for many main attractions so advance booking is, once again, highly recommended.